PaulNonatomic/TimerKit/CONTRIBUTING.md

 ## License

-By contributing to MyPackage, you agree that your contributions will be licensed under MIT.
+By contributing to the Timers package, you agree that your contributions will be licensed under MIT.

 ## Questions?

 If you have any questions, please feel free to contact paul@nonatomic.co.uk

-Thank you for contributing to MyPackage.
+Thank you for contributing to the Timers package.